cypress-io/cypress-documentation/source/guides/dashboard/introduction.md

 From the Dashboard you can:

-- Cancel runs currently in progress
+- {% url "Cancel runs" runs#Cancelling-runs %} currently in progress
 - Archive runs in a cancelled or errored state

 ## Manage organizations